tj-mc/tilde/docs/SYNTAX.md

 )
 ```

-## Actions
+## Functions

-Actions are reusable blocks of code that can be defined once and executed multiple times with different parameters.
-They provide a way to encapsulate logic and create custom functions in the language.
+Functions are reusable blocks of code that can be defined once and executed multiple times with different parameters.
+They provide a way to encapsulate logic in the language.

-### Action Definition
+### Function Definition
-Actions are defined using the `action` keyword followed by the action name and optional parameters:
+Function are defined using the `function` keyword followed by the function name and optional parameters:

-Basic action without parameters:
+Basic function without parameters:
 ```
-action greet (
+function greet (
     say "Hello, world!"
 )
 ```

 Action with parameters:
 ```
-action greet-person ~name (
+function greet-person ~name (
     say "Hello, " ~name "!"
 )
 ```

 Action with multiple parameters:
 ```
-action calculate-area ~width ~height (
+function calculate-area ~width ~height (
     ~area is ~width * ~height
     say "The area is " ~area
 )
 ```

-### Calling Actions
+### Calling a Function
-Actions are invoked using the `*` prefix followed by the action name:
+Function are invoked using the `*` prefix followed by the function name:

 Without arguments:
 ```